 On November 21, 2017, AfroAmerica Network pointed to a major event that appeared to signal the dawn of a new era in Africa: President Joao Manuel Goncalves Lourenco, nicknamed "JLo", hand-picked by then President Jose Eduardo Dos Santos to replace him, won presidential elections.
 He was viewed as the continuation of the Dos Santos' legacy.
-Less than 3 years later, President Joao Lourenco has changed the cracked down on pervasive corruption, targeting top leaders and personalities, including the closest aides, the family members and the relatives of former President Jose Eduardo Dos Santos.
+Less than 3 years later, President Joao Lourenco has changed the system and started cracking down on pervasive corruption, targeting top leaders and personalities, including the closest aides, the family members and the relatives of former President Jose Eduardo Dos Santos.

 How did Angola and Angolans get to that level of corruption within their government and institutions?